MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-up-holiday-schedule.md

     - By default, all the holidays of the current year are displayed.
 To switch to a different year, select and type the year in the **Holidays** grid:

 - To print a holiday schedule, select **Print Preview** in the **Holidays** section of the holiday schedule.
-- To import or export a holiday schedule, use the Calendar import or export feature as you can't import or export a holiday schedule in the Excel format.
+- To import or export a holiday schedule, use the Calendar import or export feature as you can't import or export a holiday schedule in the excel format.

 ### See also